What’s one of the main goals of copy?

 These talk about their good experiences with the course and how game-changing its been.
 Seeing as 92% of consumers read online reviews before purchasing products, this is a huge part of persuasion.

-Finally, Stefan provides 20+ bonuses that make the value for his program absolutely insane.
+Finally, Stefan provides 20+ bonuses that make the value of his program absolutely insane.

 If someone is on the fence about purchasing it, how can you say no when you’re getting so many extra things for free?